Skip to main content

 Sydney Metro is Australia’s biggest public transport project.

-By 2030, Sydney will have a network of four metro lines, 46 stations and 113km of new metro rail.
+Building, operating and maintaining a network of four metro lines, 46 stations and 113km of new metro rail.

 Sydney Metro is revolutionising how Australia’s biggest city travels, connecting Sydney’s north west, west, south west and greater west to fast, reliable turn-up-and-go metro services with fully accessible stations.